ganeshutah/Jove/README.md

  But look at that section if you are curious, and want to adapt to that style (much less code replication).

+## Begin by trying out the Animations feature

+ Try out notebooks/driver/Drive_Animations.ipynb as your first notebook.
+You can simply evaluate the cells.
+Make sure that the cell you are running contains JoveEditor(examples=True).
+ Then you can try NFA, DFA, PDA, or TM just like that.
+You can begin by reading instructions under the Help tab, and all these instructions are not very long - yet comprehensive.
+ Thanks again to Paul Carlson for implementing the animation subsystem.

 ## Begin by taking a few tutorials

  Take the First\_Jove\_Tutorial to a sufficient degree.